Skip to main content

 • There is a widespread disregard of the law and appropriate notice has been given to the public or the business community that legal proceedings will be considered for future breaches, (e.g. sale of tobacco products or alcohol to those under 18 years of age)

 • The offender has failed to comply with a formal enforcement notice within the compliance period.
-It should be noted that as a general rule of thumb, non-compliance with notices will normally lead to prosecution, however a time extension may be granted where there are extenuating circumstances by the relevant team manager, but each such extension must be reported to the head of public protection and enforcement
+It should be noted that as a general rule of thumb, non-compliance with Notices will normally lead to prosecution, however a time extension may be granted where there are extenuating circumstances by the relevant team manager, but each such extension must be reported to the head of public protection and enforcement

 • There is evidence of the offence being premeditated, or due to the offender's neglect or failure to take all reasonable precautions and exercise due diligence to avoid the commission of the offence